Pokémon Sun and Moon: all QR codes, Serial codes, distributions, events

 Pokémon Sun and Moon – Serial codes

-Since most of those can only be used once, we cannot list them, with the only exception being those for special distributions.
+Since most/all of those can only be used once, we cannot list the codes themselves, with the only exception being those for special distributions.

 Pokémon Sun and Moon – Distributions